iRaise Coalition Logo

 Objectives and Actions

-Facilitate transdisciplinary international collaborations among all stakeholders.
+Facilitate transdisciplinary international collaborations among all stakeholders while acknowledging each industry's unique strengths and challenges.

 These objectives will naturally evolve over time to best reflect new insights and the changing landscape of AI.